srwaggon/mocha/README.md

 ## Backlog
+- [ ] Remove ChunkRepository access from Grass Grows / Water Evaporates rules

 ## Bugs
+- [x] TileUpdates are not firing (probably because the connection isn't getting put into the mochaConnectionsByPlayerId map currently)
-- [ ] The player gets a new player ID every time they connect
+- [x] The player gets a new player ID every time they connect
 - [ ] The player's sprite is not centered on the screen.
 It is in the SE quadrant of the center.
 - [ ] The player's sprite is not centered on its entity's hitbox.
 The right and bottom sides overhang by any difference in size.